grumpyman12601/bookshelf/README.md

 Any help/patches would help because even I can admit this extension sucks.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-ISSUES FOR DEVELOPER (S)
+ISSUE (S) FOR DEVELOPER (S)
-Move Window button doesn't work

-Refused to execute inline script because it violates the following Content Security Policy directive: "script-src 'self'".
-Either the 'unsafe-inline' keyword, a hash ('sha256-zPfYWQvzeOa6U9LKMTnTy8OrZHmtWidneiXht27Up/E='), or a nonce ('nonce-...') is required to enable inline execution.
-Context
-popup.html
-Stack Trace
-popup.html:24 (anonymous function)

-<script>window.name = '2';</script>
+Uncaught (in promise) Error: Could not establish connection.
+Receiving end does not exist. error is in "main.html"

+Stack Trace doesn't have an error line besides anonymous function, I am stiil fixing this. main.html:0 (anonymous function)
+Nothing to see here, move along.